mosbuma/fietsberaad-veiligstallen-app/README.md

 ## Running the app

-Make sure the database tunnel is active:
+Make sure that a connection to the database is available (by opening an ssh tunnel to the development database server @veiligstallen.work):

      ./scripts/launch-ssh-tunnel.sh